jwodder/check-wheel-contents/README.rst

 W002 — Wheel contains duplicate files
 -------------------------------------
 This check fails if any two files in the wheel have the same contents.
-Common file contents, such files that are empty or just contain the line "``# -*-
+Common file contents, such as files that are empty or just contain the line "``# -*-
 coding: utf-8 -*-``", are excluded from this check.

 Common causes: